Business Continuity Plan Checklist & Vulnerability Analysis

 Start by conducting an inventory of your digital assets.
 In today's computing environment, data can be stored around the globe on multiple systems and devices.
 Digital assets are far reaching, incorporating physical and virtual devices such as servers, computers, notebooks, mobile devices, and tablets.
-They also include commonly overlooked assets such as websites and SaaS-based services like Salesforce, Office 365, etc. Understanding the breadth of your digital assets, and the location of your data, are the single biggest factors in surviving a disaster or cyberattack.
+They also include commonly overlooked resources such as websites and SaaS-based services like Salesforce, Office 365, etc. Understanding the breadth of your digital assets, and the location of your data, are the single biggest factors in surviving a disaster or cyberattack.
 A thorough inventory of these assets will also help you identify points of risk and exposure.
 Cloud-based tools can assist with the inventory and management of endpoints and securing data.

 Don’t assume service vendors have you covered.
 Review the service-level agreements (SLA) for each vendor with a focus on three key areas:

 - Data Backup and Recovery: How does the SaaS vendor backup and recover in the event of a disaster?
 You'd be surprised that most vendors don't backup client-side data.

 - Ensure that your vendors and cloud providers have a strong security and data protection policy.
 These policies should be clear and easy to read, while meeting or exceeding your requirements.
 Companies like Microsoft post and update their policies regularly.
 Smaller cloud providers may not be able to provide this information, instead relying on second party certification in lieu of their own.

 - Transparency: Vendor and cloud providers should be transparent in all forms of communication, whether that is notifying you of updates, changes in SLA, or security-related events.
 No news is not always good news when it comes to protecting your digital assets and data.
 You don't want to find out about a data breach on the news.